oVirt/ovirt-site/source/howto/xen.html.md

 #### Vdsm

 1.  virt/vm.py has strict assumptions on how each device is reported in libvirt's domain xml.
 However, Xen's devices do not have a bus address, or a driver, or even an alias.
 Vdsm should learn to identify devices without this information, or get libvirt-xl expose it.
-2. Unknown libvirterror: ecode: 8 edom: 41 level: 2 message: unsupported flags (0x1) in function libxlDomainDestroyFlags
-3. Xen does not support virtio-serial.
+2. Xen does not support virtio-serial.
 Guests agents could be tweaked to use Xen paravirt consoles instead.
 Until then - virtio-serial devices should not be passed to libvirt
-4. Xen's balloon is not implemented as a virtio-device.
+3. Xen's balloon is not implemented as a virtio-device.
 Vdsm should user the proper means to specify balloon existence and its size changes.
-5.  virtio-net and virtio-block are not supported.
+4.  virtio-net and virtio-block are not supported.
 The hook converts them to Xen paravirt devices.
-6. I did not try spice, as I was told that it's broken on lower levels, but that's supposedly not exact.
+5. I did not try spice, as I was told that it's broken on lower levels, but that's supposedly not exact.

 #### libvirt xl driver